 We’re certainly not going to be short of goal-kickers in this side.
 Dai, the only player in history to captain Wales and the Lions in both rugby codes, would have been amazing in the centre with Risman, kicking 1,225 goals for Salford alone.
 He’s in the centre here but he could easily play at full-back or in the halves.
 Always a great guy to speak to at dinners and social events, he once bought my wife a drink!

 5 Clive Sullivan

-The first black captain of any British international side, leading GB to the 1972 Rugby League World Cup.
-He scored more than 1,000 points in his RL career, winning 15 caps for Wales, many of them in the 1975 World Championship, and 17 for GB.
+The first black captain of any international Great Britain side, leading GB to the 1972 Rugby League World Cup.
+He scored more than 1,000 points in his RL career, winning 15 caps for Wales, including in the 1975 World Championship, and 17 for GB.
 Having a road named after him in Kingston Upon Hull proves his legendary status.

 6 Jonathan Davies